MehrazRumman/gsoc-2025/README.md

 **Expected size of the project**: Small (90 hours)

-**Difficulty rating**: Medium
+**Difficulty Level**: Medium

 **Description**:

-[Rust Port](https://crates.io/crates/metacall) is the wrapper of MetaCall for using multiple languages from Rust.
+[Rust Port](https://crates.io/crates/metacall) is the wrapper of MetaCall for using multiple languages from `Rust`.
 We support Rust already but recently we have been using it in a more advanced environment, for example in our [MetaSSR](https://github.com/metacall/metassr) project from last GSoC year.
 We have noticed that there is some limitations with the current port implementation that must be addressed:

   1) from improvements in the usage of the API,
   2) sugar macros for easy usage (HList),